isxcode/spring-oxygen/.github/ISSUE_TEMPLATE/spring-oxygen-issues.md

 ---
-name: for spring-oxygen
+name: Spring Oxygen Issues
-about: only about spring-oxygen issues
+about: Only for spring oxygen issues
 title:
 labels:
 assignees: